How Antora Builds URLs

 Certain playbook keys can modify, add, or remove portions of a resource URL.
-Some resource URL segments are added or absent if a resource isn’t a page or it belongs to an unversioned component version or a ROOT module.
+Some resource URL segments are added or absent if a resource isn’t a page or it belongs to a ROOT component, an unversioned component version, or a ROOT module.
 See Resource URL segments for information about each segment and from where Antora extracts their values.

 Antora assigns the computed resource URL of a resource to the internal property,

 pub is the property group for properties that pertain to publishing.

 Antora converts the references to resources into relative URLs.
 Antora refers to this translation as relativize.

 Where the relativize translation occurs depends on the resource, which can be a page, image, attachment, or UI resource.

 For xrefs and images in AsciiDoc, Antora calls relativize internally in the extended HTML converter for Asciidoctor.

 For navigation entries, breadcrumbs, pagination links, and the page version selector, the UI uses the relativize helper to convert a resource URL into a relative URL from the current page.

 For UI resources, the UI uses the